CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 interior values near the boundary.  ``cyclic`` boundary conditions communicate neighbor data from the opposite side of the grid.  ``open`` boundary conditions do not impose any values on the boundary.
-This might be useful in cases where restoring might be used.
+This might be useful in cases where external data is specified on the outside boundary.
+The ``zero_gradient`` and ``linear_extrap`` boundary conditions have been implemented as an interim step toward a regional grid capability.
+Until restoring options are complete and the regional capability is fully tested, these boundary conditions may produce nonphysical values such as negative ice thickness.
 In general, where the boundary is land or where there is no ice on the boundary, the boundary_type settings and boundary conditions play no role.

 In the displaced-pole global grids, the mask (kmt) file has at least one row of grid cells along the north and south boundaries that is land.
 Along the east/west